chriscrcodes/smart-factory/INSTALL-1.md

    - You should see the following when the playbook has finished successfully:
     ![ansible-prov-cloud-1](./artifacts/media/ansible-prov-cloud-1.png "ansible-prov-cloud-1")
     ![ansible-prov-cloud-2](./artifacts/media/ansible-prov-cloud-2.png "ansible-prov-cloud-2")
    - Now, open the `variables.yaml` file.
-It should contain new information (BEGIN/END ANSIBLE MANAGED BLOCK):
+It should contain new information at the end (BEGIN/END ANSIBLE MANAGED BLOCK):
       ```bash
       # BEGIN ANSIBLE MANAGED BLOCK
       AIO_SP_APPID: "***"